bc-anaisabel/meta_analysis_climate_restor/README.md

 # Can climate anomalies and trends predict the restoration trajectory of terrestrial ecosystems?

 In this study I am analyzing if there is a relationship between **climate trends** and **climate anomalies** and the success of **restoration** in terrestrial ecosystems.
 If climatic conditions have deviated from the climate normal values during which the restoration goals were established, the conditions for successful restoration might not exist in the same way as before.
 To do so I am performing a meta-analysis with terrestrial restoration studies in North America.
-Using climate moisture index during the 1961-1990 period as a reference pre-climate change, I calculated the average value during the restoration and the greatest anomaly.
-Then I checked the associations of general dryness, climate trends, and extreme events with restoration success separately for each restoration metric.
-I found
+Using recovery completeness and climate moisture index, I checked the associations of general dryness, climate trends and extreme events with restoration success separately for each restoration metric.
+I found there is a trend towards possitive associations between decreasing dryness and biodiversity metrics of recovery.
+However the associations become less clear when evaluating soil characteristics including nitrogen and phosphorus content, likely there is a latitude component that helps explain this variation.
+Lastly I found that extreme drought events are more strongly with less recovery in forests and grasslands.

 Consideration of recent changes in climatic conditions when developing management plans and establishing restoration targets could help identify restoration priorities (Figure1).
 Sites where the climatic conditions have deviated from normal values could either adjust their targets or active restoration efforts could be better directed to less altered ecosystems.